-WGSSS funded students are required to complete a funded Research in Practice placement of 3- months in total.
-All students will have the opportunity to complete a placement in academia, policy, business or civil society organisations honours degree at a first or upper second-class level, or a masters from a UK academic research organisation.
+WGSSS funded students are required to complete a funded Research in Practice placement of 3-months in total.
+All students will have the opportunity to complete a placement in academia, policy, business or civil society organisations organisation.
 Students with non-traditional academic backgrounds are also welcome to apply.